HORTON v. GILLESPIE

 Legislation which denied the right to pardon except in cases of treason and impeachment, or which so hampered the right as to make the power substantially unavailing, would be void as an abridgment of the power conferred.
 But the very sentence of the Constitution which conferred the power also gave the Legislature the right to regulate its use.

 This limitation has been frequently recognized and declared.
-At page 161 of Cooley on Constitutional Limitations (7th ed.) there is a note which reads: "The power to pardon offenders is vested by the several State Constitutions in the Governor.
+At page 161 of Cooley on Constitutional Limitations (7th ed.) there is a note which reads: “The power to pardon offenders is vested by the several State Constitutions in the Governor.
 It is not, however, a power which necessarily inheres in the executive.
 State v.
-Dunning,
+Dunning, 9 Ind.
+20. And several of the State Constitutions have provided that it shall be exercised under such regulations as shall be prescribed by law.
+There are provisions more or less broad to this purport in those of Kansas, Florida, Alabama, Arkansas, Texas, Mississippi, Oregon, Indiana, Iowa and Virginia.”

-In other words, the right of the Legislature to prescribe regulations, and the duty of the Governor to follow them, were declared, but, inasmuch as the Legislature had not then attempted to exercise its right to regulate in all cases, the presumption was indulged that the Governor had acted pursuant to his general power, which gave him the right to impose conditions, and not pursuant to the statute which exercised of part only of the power of regulation conferred on the Legislature by the Constitution.
+In other words, the right of the Legislature to prescribe regulations, and the duty of the Governor to follow them, were declared, but, inasmuch as the Legislature had not then attempted to exercise its right to regulate in all cases, the presumption was indulged that the Governor had acted pursuant to his general power, which gave him the right to impose conditions, and not pursuant to the statute which exercised a part only of the power of regulation conferred on the Legislature by the Constitution.
 We shall later see that the act of 1903, which is now the law, is much more comprehensive in the matter of regulating the exercise of this power by the Governor.

 It is argued, however, that, inasmuch as the case of Baldwin v.
 Scoggin, supra, was decided while the Constitution of 1836 was in effect, the force of that decision is destroyed by the differences between our present Constitution of 1874 and our first Constitution of 1836.
 The difference is that a comma appeared after the word “conviction” in the Constitution of 1836, whereas in the Constitution of 1874 a semicolon appears after the word “conviction,” and it is argued that the effect of this punctuation was to change the meaning of the Constitution so as not to give the Legislature any right to prescribe regulations as to applications for pardons “in all criminal and penal cases.”

-We concur, however, in the view expressed by counsel for the State in their brief that the framers of the Constitution would not have relied upon a mere change in punctuation to effect an entirely different policy in a matter of this importance, and we are of the opinion that this slight change in punctuation does not warrant us in departing from the construction given the earlier constitution.
+We concur, however, in the view expressed by counsel for the State in their brief that the framers of the Constitution would not have relied upon a mere change in punctuation to effect an entirely different policy in a matter of this importance, and we are of the opinion that this slight change in punctuation does not warrant us in departing from the construction given the earlier Constitution.

 We conclude therefore that the act in question is constitutional, and that the power of the Governor to pardon is not absolute, but is subject in its exercise to such regulations as the Legislature may see proper to impose and which do not substantially deprive the chief executive of this power.